OSUrobotics/infrastructure-packages/infrastructure_behaviors/README.md

 ## System_Behaviour_Pi Behavior Overview

+__Notes:__
-The flow of the states...
+- The state behavior will fail if any one of the individual states failed.
+- If a number of 0 tests are passed in, the Test Control state will make the behavior immediately finish.

 ### States
 1) Test Control: